2025 Norwegian Second Division

-The 2025 Norwegian Second Division (referred to as PostNord-ligaen for sponsorship reasons) is an ongoing Norwegian football third-tier league season.
+The 2025 Norwegian Second Division (referred to as PostNord-ligaen for sponsorship reasons) was a Norwegian football third-tier league season.
 The league consists of 28 teams divided into two groups of 14 teams.

-The league will be played as a double round-robin tournament, where all teams play 26 matches.
-The season started on 29 March 2025 and will end on 25 October 2025, not including play-off matches.
+The league was played as a double round-robin tournament, where all teams play 26 matches.
+The season started on 29 March 2025 and ended on 25 October 2025, not including play-off matches.